Exploring the geometry of supersymmetric double field theory: Introduction

 Double field theory (DFT) is a formulation of the massless sector of string theory that makes $T$-duality manifest \cite{Siegel:1993xq,Siegel:1993th, Hull:2009mi,Hull:2009zb,Hohm:2010jy,Hohm:2010pp}.
 It describes the low energy sector of bosonic string theory (or the bosonic NS-NS sector of supersymmetric string theory) and unifies the metric and two-form together into a generalized metric, which transforms under generalized diffeomorphisms governed by the group $\g{O}(D,D)$.
 In order to incorporate fermions and supersymmetry, one requires a frame formulation \cite{Siegel:1993xq,Siegel:1993th,Hohm:2010xe, Jeon:2010rw, Jeon:2011cn}, and in this approach the generalized vielbein is an element of $\g{O}(D,D)$ with a doubled tangent space group $\g{O}(D-1,1) \times \g{O}(D-1,1)$.
 For further references and discussions of important applications of DFT, we refer the reader to the reviews \cite{Aldazabal:2013sca,Berman:2013eva}.

 The topic of this paper is the structure of supersymmetric double field theory, and specifically how to deduce it from a doubled supergeometry.
 At the component level, the structure of $\cN=1$ double field theory was identified to second order in fermions in \cite{Hohm:2011nu} and to all orders in \cite{Jeon:2011sq} (see also \cite{Coimbra:2011nw}).
 Remarkably, the prescient early papers by Siegel \cite{Siegel:1993xq,Siegel:1993th} \emph{already} contained a superspace description, from which one should be able to deduce supersymmetry transformations and equations of motion.
 In principle this ought to be a straightforward task, and the original motivation of this paper was simply to analyze this example as a warm-up to the more interesting type II and exceptional cases.\footnote{$\cN=2$ supersymmetric double field theory (that is, for type II strings) has been constructed at the component level \cite{Jeon:2012hp}, extending the bosonic construction of \cite{Hohm:2011zr, Hohm:2011dv}. $\cN=2$ superspace formulations have been given in \cite{Hatsuda:2014qqa,Hatsuda:2014aza,Cederwall:2016ukd} (see also \cite{Bandos:2015cha, Park:2016sbw}).
-Supersymmetric exceptional field theories have been built for $E_6$, $E_7$, and $E_8$ \cite{Godazgar:2014nqa,Musaev:2014lna,Baguet:2016jph} (with partial results for $E_{11}$ \cite{Bossard:2019ksx}), but have been discussed in superspace only for the $E_7$ case \cite{Butter:2018bkl}.}
+Supersymmetric exceptional field theories have been built for $E_6$, $E_7$, and $E_8$ \cite{Godazgar:2014nqa,Musaev:2014lna,Baguet:2016jph} (with partial results for $E_{11}$ \cite{Bossard:2019ksx}), but have been discussed in superspace only for the $E_7$ case \cite{Butter:2018bkl}.
+Note that an off-shell formulation of 11D superspace exists involving pure spinors \cite{Cederwall:2009ez,Cederwall:2010tn, Berkovits:2018gbq}, and it would be interesting to explore whether a duality-covariant generalization is possible.}